wafarifki/Hacktoberfest_2022/README.md

 Step By Step:
 - star and fork this repo
 - build your simple program using any language you like in our folder and give name your simple program with your username
+- Note: Please place your files according to the available folder, if there is no folder you can create the folder.
 - don't forget to add your name in CONTRIBUTING.md
 - do pull request
 - done